Matchgate circuits deeply thermalize

-\textit{From local to global dynamics via diffusion.---} How fast information spreads under local dynamics sets the time-dependence of $W_1(t)$, and we can indeed relate $W_1(t) \propto t^{-1/4}$ for local dynamics to the observed $W_1 \propto 1/\sqrt{L_B}$ for global dynamics.
+\textit{From local to global dynamics via diffusion.---} How fast information spreads under local dynamics sets the time-dependence of $W_1(t)$, and we can relate $W_1(t) \propto t^{-1/4}$ for local dynamics to the observed $W_1 \propto 1/\sqrt{L_B}$ for global dynamics.
 Since the dynamics does not conserve particle number, this spreading is not associated with any conserved charge.
 Instead, it simply quantifies the spreading of correlations.
-We provide numerical evidence supporting diffusive spreading in App.~\ref{app:diff}, where we also discuss the model in more detail.
+We support diffusive spreading with numerical evidence in~\cite{SM}.
 Diffusive spreading implies that at time $t$, the effective number of measured modes influencing the PE is $\ell \sim \sqrt{t}$.
-By $W_1 \propto 1/\sqrt{L_B}$ for $L_B$ measured modes for global dynamics, we expect $W_1(t) \propto 1/\sqrt{\ell} \sim t^{-1/4}$ for local dynamics, which agrees with our simulations [see Fig.~\ref{fig:W1_fig}(d)].
+By $W_1 \propto 1/\sqrt{L_B}$ for $L_B$ measured modes for global dynamics, we expect $W_1(t) \propto 1/\sqrt{\ell} \sim t^{-1/4}$ for local dynamics, which agrees with our simulations [Fig.~\ref{fig:W1_fig}(d)].